qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/eset1-commented-2.png)

 The last operation in this script is to download a new txt file "atomic1.txt" using ```IEX (New-Object Net.WebClient).DownloadString```.
+This new file is another PowerShell script, yet again with the extension name changed to "txt".
+The top of the file:

 ![](../assets/Abusing-Internet-Archive/atomic1-first-look.png)

-This new file is another PowerShell script, yet again with the extension name changed to "txt".
+The end of the file:

 ![](../assets/Abusing-Internet-Archive/atomic1-endofscript.png)